How to Choose the Right Natural Stone for Your Project

 Flooring: Hardness, Slip Resistance, Traffic Volume

 - Granite (Mohs 6–7) — the industry workhorse.
-The default choice for commercial high-traffic floors.
+Scratch-resistant and low-maintenance; the default choice for commercial high-traffic floors.

-- Quartzite (Mohs 7) — premium alternative to marble with superior durability.
+- Quartzite (Mohs 7) — premium alternative to marble with superior durability; excellent for upscale residential flooring.

-- Marble (Mohs 3–4) — best limited to residential bedrooms and bathrooms.
+- Marble (Mohs 3–4) — beautiful but softer.
+Best limited to residential bedrooms and bathrooms where heavy traffic isn't an issue.

-- Travertine (Mohs 3–4) — great for spa environments when properly filled and sealed.
+- Travertine (Mohs 3–4) — warm and characterful; great for spa environments and hotel lobbies when properly filled and sealed.

-- Sandstone (Mohs 6–7) — ideal for exterior terracing and pool surrounds.
+- Sandstone (Mohs 6–7) — naturally textured and slip-resistant; ideal for exterior terracing and pool surrounds.

 Exterior Cladding: Weather Resistance Is Non-Negotiable